writethedocs/www/docs/blog/write-the-docs-2016-year-in-review.rst

 Our :doc:`Slack network </slack>` has really caught on, and folks are discussing a wide range of topics every day.
-It really feels like this is where the community is thriving, and it becoming the default way of contacting folks inside the Write the Docs community.
+It really feels like this is where the community is thriving, and it is becoming the default way of contacting folks inside the Write the Docs community.

 Newsletter
 ==========